mawzephyr/Fiducia-LZ/README.md

 Created by [Michael Wooten](https://github.com/mawzephyr) and Claude

-Fiducia is a web-based tool for tracking configuration baselines across critical infrastructure assets.
+Fiducia is a web-based tool for tracking configuration baselines (in json format) across critical infrastructure assets.
 Built for CIP-010 compliance workflows, it enables teams to detect changes, review modifications, and maintain auditable records of approved configurations.

 ## Key Features